CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_meaning_theory.md

 Continuity is the relationship between meaning states across turns.

-Formally:
+Structural definition:

 $$
 C_{t+1} = f(M_t, M_{t+1})
 $$

-Continuity requires:
+Continuity is required over at least:

-- topic continuity
+- topic
-- intent continuity
+- intent
-- stance continuity
+- stance
-- referent continuity
+- referent
-- identity continuity
+- identity
-- importance continuity
+- importance

-### **Extendability**
-Continuity functions can be extended to incorporate:

-- new invariants
-- new stability constraints
-- new routing requirements

-Continuity is not fixed; it is a framework.
+The function $f$ is itself extensible.
+New invariants or additional stability constraints may be incorporated as long as the overall continuity relation remains deterministic.

 ---

 # **7. Identity Continuity**

-Identity continuity ensures TS maintains:
+Identity continuity maintains:

 - who is speaking
 - what they know
 - what they believe
 - what TS has committed

-Formally:
+Structural definition:

 $$
 I_{t+1} = g(I_t, M_t)
 $$

-### **Extendability**
-Identity continuity can incorporate:

-- new provenance signals
-- new freeze signature types
-- new referent‑tracking primitives

-Identity continuity is intentionally modular.
+Identity continuity is modular.
+New provenance signals, freeze-signature types, or referent-tracking primitives may be added under the same determinism and boundedness constraints that govern the rest of the meaning state.

 ---

 # **8. Meaning Commitment and Replay Determinism**

-TS must commit meaning so that it can be replayed deterministically.
+TS commits meaning so that it can be replayed deterministically.

-Replay determinism requires:
+Requirement:

 $$
-M_t = \text{Replay}(M_t)
+M_t = \mathrm{Replay}(M_t)
 $$

-### **Architectural justification**
-Replay determinism is only possible because TS chose:

-- canonical meaning
-- invariant attributes
-- deterministic transitions
-- bounded state

-This validates the architectural definition of meaning.
+Replay determinism is achievable only because meaning is represented in canonical form, the attributes are treated as bounded state variables, and the transitions are deterministic.
+This requirement is one of the strongest forces shaping the theory of meaning adopted by TS.

 ---